American Whiskey Trail

 The American Whiskey Trail is the name of a promotional program supported by the Distilled Spirits Council of the United States that promotes the distilled beverage industry in the U.S. The Trail was first promoted to the public on September 28, 2004.

+Overview

+The trail was created in 2004 by the Distilled Spirits Council of the United States.
+It is not a linear route, but circles through various points of interest such as historic bars, museums, coopers, and still-makers, with whiskey distilleries being the main focus.

-Key sites along the trail
+Key historical sites along the trail

 The American Whiskey Trail consists of various historical sites – some with operating distilleries – that are open to the public for tours.
 Sites along the American Whiskey Trail can be visited in any order or sequence desired, although the George Washington Distillery is promoted as the "gateway" to the trail and is a common starting point.